- 2 packages (one 16 ounces, one 8 ounces) spaghetti

 - 1/2 cup grated Parmesan cheese

-- Spoon 1 cup meat sauce into each of two greased 13-in. x 9-in. baking dishes.
-Top each with about 2-1/2 cups spaghetti and meat sauce.
-Sprinkle with cheese.
-Bake, uncovered, at 350° for 20-25 minutes or until heated though.
-Yield: 2 casseroles (8-10 servings each).
+- Spoon 1 cup meat mixture into each of two greased 13x9-in. baking dishes.
+Layer with spaghetti and remaining meat mixture.
+Sprinkle with cheeses.

 Reviews forItalian Spaghetti Bake